 AT A GLANCE:

-MLS CAREER: A Revolution fan favorite for his work both on and off the field…Joined the club as the third-overall pick in the 2012 MLS SuperDraft…Capable of playing centrally or on either wing, as well as the occasional defensive role…Named the club’s Humanitarian of the Year in 2014 and 2015 for his commitment to numerous philanthropic causes, including fighting childhood cancer…One of just seven players in club history with at least 25 goals and 25 assists…Has appeared in over 135 games for the club…Scored six career goals in U.S. Open Cup, the second most in club history…Through June 2016, owns 139 appearances, 104 starts, 25 goals, and 25 assists in over 9,600 minutes played…Scored one goal with two assists in eight postseason games, with seven starts…Through the first four months of 2016, tallied three goals and one assist in 16 appearances, with 15 starts…Tied a career best with seven goals in 33 games in 2015, and added six assists…Started 21-of-27 games in 2014…Scored five goals with five assists…In 2013, started a career-high 26 matches and scored seven goals with a personal-best eight assists…As a rookie in 2012, started 21 of his 30 appearances and finished with three goals and five assists.
+MLS CAREER: A Revolution fan favorite for work both on and off the field…Joined the club as the third-overall pick in the 2012 MLS SuperDraft…Experienced playing in central midfield or on either wing, as well as in a defensive role…Named the club’s Humanitarian of the Year in 2014, 2015, and 2016 for commitment to numerous philanthropic causes, including fighting childhood cancer…One of seven players in club history with at least 25 goals and 25 assists…Career totals include 156 appearances, 121 starts, 27 goals, and 31 assists in 11,096 minutes played…Scored one goal with two assists in eight postseason games, with seven starts…Scored six career goals in U.S. Open Cup, the second most in club history…In 2016, voted Santander Most Valuable Player by fans after registering five goals and seven assists in 33 appearances, with a career-high 32 starts…Tied a career best with seven goals and added six assists in 33 games in 2015…Started 21 of 27 games in 2014…Scored five goals with five assists…In 2013, started 26 matches and scored seven goals with a personal-best eight assists…As a rookie in 2012, started 21 of 30 appearances and finished with three goals and five assists.

 2015: Appeared in 33 games, starting 21 times, and tallied seven goals with six assists…The seven goals tied his career high set in 2013…Tied for second on the team in both assists and goals…Ranked third on the Revs with 24 shots on goal and tied for the team lead with 12 substitute appearances…Led all Revolution subs with three goals off the bench…Started in the Fourth Round match in the U.S. Open Cup…(3/28) vs. SJ: Registered the second multi-goal game of his MLS career in the team’s first win of the season…Put in two goals on seven shots, five of which were on frame…Earned MLS Player of the Week honors for Week 4 after his two-goal outing…(4/4) at COL: Notched an assist in the Revs’ 2-0 win…(4/25) vs. RSL: Tallied the 20th assist of his pro career…(5/7) at ORL: Became the 22nd Revolution player to appear in 100 games…Scored 10 minutes after coming on as a substitute…(7/25) at CHI: Slotted home a late equalizer in the 2-2 draw for his fourth goal of the season…(9/13) at TOR: Tallied the 20th goal of his MLS career in the 3-1 win…Became the seventh Revolution player to tally 20 goals and 20 assists with the club…(9/16) vs. NY: Started and scored a game-winning goal…Marked the first time he scored in back-to-back games in over two years…(10/25) at NYC: Scored last goal of the season in the finale, a 3-1 win.